About this series of articles

 We fervently believe that everyone should be able to make a will.
 So as to encourage you to do so, we provide some of our more straightforward templates (likely to be suitable for most people) absolutely free with no catches or conditions.

-Just visit our library and choose the most suitable in this list.
+Just visit our library and choose the most suitable will template.
 We offer nine in total that together cover thousands of possible variations of wishes.
 There will be one to suit your situation.
-If you are in doubt as to which to choose, our article here will help you to decide.
+If you are in doubt as to which to choose, our article about which will should help you to decide.